Section 6: Accounting for Grants and Contracts

 - Cost Accounting Period.

 The DS-2 outlines the cost accounting practices that the university follows or proposes to follow.
-UTSA submitted a Disclosure Statement to the Department of Health and Human in September 2008.
+UTSA submitted a Disclosure Statement to the Department of Health and Human Services in September 2008.

 Cost sharing is that portion of a sponsored project’s costs not borne by the sponsoring agency.
 Either UTSA or a third party may contribute cost sharing to a sponsored project.

-The OSPA /RSC will:
+The OSPA/RSC will:

 - Monitor and document that the cost sharing has been met